disaa0/web-resume/README.md

 3. Set the source to the `gh-pages` branch
 4. Your resume will be available at `https://[username].github.io/[repository-name]`

-# Web Resume Builder

-A powerful and flexible web-based resume generator using Python, Jinja2, and Playwright.

-[... previous sections remain unchanged ...]

 ## Templates

 Choose from the selection of templates to create your resume.